106,880€ Der Aktienkurs fiel um -0,13 % 02.06.2023 14:05

 (number of women on the Board)

-employees and the Director representing employee
+and the Director representing employee

-shareholders will not be taken into account.
+shareholders are not taken into account

 International reach